rivue/Gamified-Study-Tool/README.md

         - could be rocks in an island (or actual islands)
         - could be something in a crop field
         - possibly take inspiration from btd5 or btd6 / odessey
+        - make sure delete section actually refreshes the page and closes the modal

 TODO list: